 Zell am See: Adventure in the Heart of the Austrian Alps

 Zell am See is a small Austrian town located on Lake Zell, in the heart of the Austrian Alps.
 Surrounded on all sides by towering, forested and snow-capped mountains, Zell am See is a place of great natural beauty and a mecca for outdoor adventure.

 The town offers excellent alpine hiking, water-sports on the lake and rural Austrian culture.
 There are many excellent cafés, traditional beer halls and shops in the area.

-During your stay here you’ll be staying in a traditional, mountainside, Austrian chalet close to the town centre and the start of mountain trails.
-You’ll cycle around the lake, stopping in the nearby villages to explore castles and learn about the local history, you’ll tour the infamous ‘Eagles Nest’ located nearby, learn about Austria’s role in WWII and go on plenty of day-hikes in the mountains and gorges that surround Zell am See.
+We will be staying in a traditional, mountainside, Austrian chalet close to the town centre and the start of mountain trails.
+We’ll cycle around the lake, stopping in the nearby villages to explore castles and learning about the local history, we will tour the infamous ‘Eagles Nest’ located nearby, learn about Austria’s role in WWII and enjoy easy hikes in the mountains and gorges that surround Zell am See.

 La Machina Fissa: A unique perspective on Northern Italy and The Dolomites

 La Machina Fissa is unlike anywhere you’ve been before.
 This 18th century, converted agricultural pumphouse is nestled among national parks in the plains of northern Italy and is just a short drive from the Dolomite mountains and Lake Garda.
 This is the perfect place to relax, immerse yourself in Italian culture and cuisine, and reflect on your incredible journey through Europe so far.